rcalixte/wayland-book/src/protocol-design/design-patterns.md

 the order they were sent, but only with respect to one sender.
 For example, the server may have several input events queued up when the client decides to destroy its keyboard device.
 The client must correctly deal with events for an object it no longer needs until the server catches up.
-Likewise, if the client had some requests for that object queued up before it destroyed it, they must be sent in the correct order so the object is not used after the client agreed not to.
+Likewise, had the client queued up some requests for an object before destroying it, they must send these requests in the correct order so that the object is no longer used after the client agreed it had been destroyed.

 ## Versioning